 Skip the double-decker tour buses stuck in traffic and the huge tour groups following a guide with a flag and a microphone down 42nd street.
-On this 3-hour tour of Midtown, we will take you on a fun, intimate, and informative exploration of some of the most beautiful and important buildings and landmarks in the commercial heart of New York City that millions of the city’s daily commuters take for granted.
+On this 3-hour tour of Midtown, we will take you on a fun, intimate, and informative exploration of some of the most beautiful and important buildings and landmarks in the commercial heart of New York City.
+You are likely to walk away knowing more about Midtown than the millions of the daily commuters who take it for granted.

 Basic Tour Info:

 • Length and Distance: 3 to 3.5 hours; 2 miles on foot (3 kilometers)